Pozzetto massacre

-The Pozzetto massacre occurred on 4 December 1986 at three different locations in eastern Bogotá, Colombia.
-Over the course of seven hours, 29 people were killed and 11 others were injured by 52-year-old Campo Elías Delgado.
+The Pozzetto massacre was carried out by 52-year-old Campo Elías Delgado at three locations in eastern Bogotá, Colombia on 4 December 1986.
+Over the course of seven hours, 29 people were killed and 11 others were injured.

 Delgado first murdered nine people, including his mother, at two apartment buildings, luring some out by triggering the fire alarm system.
 Afterwards, he went to the upscale Restaurant Pozzetto, where Delgado opened fire on customers and staff, killing 20 people before being shot dead by police.
 It is currently the deadliest shooting by a lone gunman in the country's history.

 Incident

 Preparation

 On 3 December 1986, around noon, Delgado entered the Banco de Bogotá to close his bank account and withdraw his entire deposits of COP$49,896.93.
 When the cashier handed him a round number of COP$49,896.50, Delgado insisted on receiving the remaining 43 cents.
 Either during the afternoon of the same day, or the next morning, Delgado bought a .32-caliber Smith & Wesson Model 31-1 revolver and 500 rounds of ammunition.